MA Person-Centred Experiential Counselling and Psychotherapy Practice

-Join a diverse and professional community that has a person-centred experiential approach at the very heart of what we do.
+You will join a diverse and professional community that has a person-centred experiential approach at the very heart of what we do.
 We are a team with a unique blend of practice and academic backgrounds and experience.
-View more about the history of the course.

 We specialise in Counselling for Children and Young People and Adults Across the Lifespan.
-Our exciting programme is flexible and covers all areas of practice.
+Our programme is flexible and covers all areas of practice.
 The programme prepares you for work as a practitioner in the field of counselling and psychotherapy.
-Find out more about Person-Centered Experiential Counselling.

 On our programme you will: